Yiling-Huo/yiling-huo.github.io/resources.md

 - Remove outliers:

   <a href="/files/resources/r/remove_outlier_function.R" download>Download</a>.
 A simple function that removes outliers from a data frame based on the 3s.d. rule.

+- Remove track loss trials:

+  <a href="/files/resources/r/remove_trackloss.R" download>Download</a>.
+[Tutorial](https://yiling-huo.github.io/tutorials/2023/04/25/trackloss.html).
+A function that removes trials from visual world eye-tracking data where an extensive amount of observations do not detect the eye gaze on any of the images in the visual display.